Dell

 Career Site

 Most computers are built and shipped according to customer specifications.
 Dell is known for selling quality hardware at reasonable prices.
 Most of the company's sales are through corporations, government, education, hospitals and small businesses.
-The company began selling computers in 2007 through Wal-Mart that have already been built.

 History